the time has come to

 STAR CARDS

-THE FIVE SPIRITS
+THE FIVE HOUSES

 Star Cards are divided into 5 houses, each aligned with a different Spirit.
 The back of a Star Card displays the color and sign of it's house.